-Being married to a member of the military is a special kind of honor, and despite its understandable challenges, a military marriage benefits spouse, servicemember, and the rest of their family in several ways.
-Such benefits go beyond the simple pride experienced by military spouses who get to witness their loved ones serve the nation.
+Being married to a member of the military is a special kind of honor, and despite its understandable challenges, a military marriage benefits spouse, service member, and the rest of their family in several ways.
+Military spouse benefits go beyond the simple pride of witnessing their loved ones serve the nation.

 This financial compensation for military members and their families helps reduce expenses associated with basic room and board.
 The rate is adjusted on an annual basis to reflect current food prices.

 The military's version of healthcare is known as Tricare.
 Through Tricare, active-duty service members and their families receive medical and dental care and get help paying medical bills.
 Military retiree and non-active guard/reserve members (and their families) can use certain components of Tricare, as well.

 4. Shopping, Childcare, & Recreational Benefits